Thiago099/graph-coloring/README.md

 ## disclaimer
-i changed from vue@cli to vit so it will require to npm install again, and the run command changed from npm run serve to npm run dev
+i changed from vue@cli to vite so it will require to npm install again, and the run command changed from npm run serve to npm run dev

 ## commands